xinwenfu/VChat_GMON_SEH/README.md

 		<img src="Images/I11.png" width=600>

 		* See that the SEH handler is a series of the value `42` that is a series of Bs.
 This tells us that we can write an address to that location in order to change the control flow of the program when an exception occurs.
-		* Note: Sometimes it took a few runs for this to work and update on the Immunity debugger.
+		* Note: Sometimes, it took a few runs for this to work and update on the Immunity debugger.
 5. Now let's pass the exception to the program and see what happens, we can use the keybind `Shift+F7` to do this (This should be displayed at the bottom of the screen).

 	<img src="Images/I12.png" width=600>

-      * We can see that the the `ESP` register (Containing the stack pointer) holds the address of `00F4EDC8`, however our buffer starts at `00F4EDD0`, which means we need to traverse 8 bytes before we reach a segment of the stack we control.
+      * We can see that the `ESP` register (Containing the stack pointer) holds the address of `00F4EDC8`, however, our buffer starts at `00F4EDD0`, which means we need to traverse 8 bytes before we reach a segment of the stack we control.

-6. We can use the fact that our extra data is on the stack to our advantage, and `pop` the extra data off into some register.
+6. We can use the fact that our extra data is on the stack to our advantage and `pop` the extra data off into some register.
 The exact register does not really matter as we simply want to remove extra data from the stack.
 We can use `mona.py` to find a SEH gadget that pops the two extra elements off the stack (8-bytes), which places the stack pointer `ESP` in the correct position for us to start executing the code we will inject into our buffer; Use the command `!mona seh -cp nonull -cm safeseh=off -o` in Immunity Debugger as shown below.

 	<img src="Images/I13.png" width=600>